- Find Resources

 Wisconsin

-The Guest House provides emergency shelter for 86 individuals each night of the year and focuses on the education, training, case management and treatment aspects associated with eradicating homelessnes - for the men and women they serve through our 230 scattered-site permanent housing units for people who are homeless with disabilities.
+The Guest House provides emergency shelter for 86 individuals each night of the year and focuses on the education, training, case management and treatment aspects associated with eradicating homelessness - for the men and women they serve through our 230 scattered-site permanent housing units for people who are homeless with disabilities.
 Participants in this program have very significant barriers to independence and therefore require long-term support to maintain an apartment in the community.
 In addition to a fully furnished unit or apartment, each client receives intensive case management, food and transportation subsidies.
 Clients with income are asked to contribute approximately 30% of their income toward rent.
 In 2010, 94% of permanent housing program participants maintained their supportive apartment or successfully moved into independent, unsubsidized housing.
 The Guest House is located at 1216 North 13th Street, Milwaukee, WI 53205 or call 414-345-3240 or Fax (414) 345-3248.